jcobeadev/smartspent-terms-of-use/README.md

 AI Insights are provided for informational purposes only and are not financial, legal, tax, or investment advice.
 You remain solely responsible for reviewing outputs and making your own financial decisions.

-## 6. No Warranty
+## 7. No Warranty

 SmartSpent is provided on an “as is” and “as available” basis, without warranties of any kind, express or implied, including fitness for a particular purpose, non-infringement, or uninterrupted availability.

-## 7. Limitation of Liability
+## 8. Limitation of Liability

 To the maximum extent permitted by law, SmartSpent and its developer are not liable for indirect, incidental, special, consequential, exemplary, or punitive damages, or for loss of profits, revenue, data, goodwill, or other intangible losses arising from your use of the app.

-## 8. Changes to Features or Terms
+## 9. Changes to Features or Terms

-We may modify, suspend, or discontinue features (including optional features like iCloud Sync or AI Insights) at any time for technical, legal, security, or product reasons.
+We may modify, suspend, or discontinue features (including optional features like iCloud Sync, receipt scanning, or AI Insights) at any time for technical, legal, security, or product reasons.

 We may also update these Terms from time to time.
 Continued use of SmartSpent after updates means you accept the revised Terms.

-## 9. Contact
+## 10. Contact

 If you have questions about these Terms, contact support through the app’s listed support channel.